 Today, I watched a TED talk from Dan Ariely, the famous behavioral psychologist.

-Ariely points out that in order to overcome procrastination, you need to implement an element of instant gratification into the activity you want to perform on a regular basis.
+⚡ Ariely points out that to overcome procrastination, you need to implement an element of instant gratification into the activity you want to perform on a regular basis.

-This could be a “Coffee Break Python” (reading my Python email), watching a youtube video (maybe watching a TED talk), or reading a book.
+This could be a “Coffee Break Python” (reading my regular Python email), watching a YouTube video (maybe a TED talk), or reading a book.
 Find a reward that’s useful and positive (smoking a cigarette would not fall into this category).

-⚡Action step: identify your goal, break it down into a daily habit, and associate instant gratification.
-Comment below with your results!
+⚡Action step: identify your goal, break it down into a daily habit, and associate instant gratification building it right into the habit.

 🌍 Recommended Tutorial: Best Programming Languages to Start Freelancing in 2023